-Currently numbering more than 72,000 artifacts, The Strong’s toy collections are recognized as one of the most comprehensive aggregations of such things for play anywhere.
+Currently numbering more than 75,000 artifacts, The Strong’s toy collections are recognized as one of the most comprehensive aggregations of toys worldwide.
 The contents range from alphabet blocks, construction sets, and teddy bears to airplanes, trains, mechanical banks, and more.
 Individually and collectively, they reflect the events, trends, and cultural values of the various times from which they sprang.
 Those noted below represent some of the most popular and historically significant groupings in the collections.

-Almost as soon as the Wright Brothers first flew their aircraft at North Carolina’s Kitty Hawk, toy manufacturers began to fuel kids’ fascination with things that fly.
+Almost as soon as the Wright Brothers first flew their aircraft, toy manufacturers began to fuel kids’ fascination with things that fly.
 The simplest aviation toys replicated the earliest planes.
-Others, sold as kits, encouraged kids to build and fly their own models.
-Still others documented advances in military and commercial aviation or celebrated particular events, such as Charles Lindbergh’s solo flight across the Atlantic and stunt pilots’ barnstorming acts of the 1920s.
-Manufacturers like Ferdinand Strauss, Louis Marx, Ideal, Hubley, Buddy L, Metalcraft, Wyandotte, Tootsietoy, and Renwal in the United States and Meccano Dinky, Playcraft Toys, Joutra, Cardini, Ernst Planck, GAMA, and Bandai in Japan all produced aviation toys.
-All are represented in the museum’s collection of more than 500 examples.
+Other toys, sold as kits, encouraged kids to build and fly their own models.
+Others documented advances in military and commercial aviation or celebrated particular events, such as Charles Lindbergh’s solo flight across the Atlantic and stunt pilots’ barnstorming acts of the 1920s.
+Manufacturers such as Ferdinand Strauss, Louis Marx, Ideal, Hubley, Buddy L, Metalcraft, Wyandotte, Tootsietoy, and Renwal in the United States and international firms such as Meccano Dinky, Playcraft Toys, Joutra, Cardini, Ernst Planck, GAMA, and Bandai all produced aviation toys.
+All are represented in the museum’s collection of more than 600 examples.

 Alphabet and Building Blocks

 For generations, alphabet and building blocks have ranked among toddlers’ first toys.
-Parents and child experts alike favor them because playing with them helps children develop hand-eye coordination, creativity, and the ability to experiment.
+Parents and child experts alike favor them because playing with the toys helps children develop hand-eye coordination, creativity, and the ability to experiment.
 In the late 19th century, toy makers devised ways of sawing blocks in quantity and embossing the wood with letters, numbers, and figures in low relief.
-By the early 1900s, manufacturers produced brightly colored chromolithograph images on paper-covered blocks.
-The Progressives and educators of the early 20th century promoted alphabet and building blocks as toys that gave toddlers nicely-sized objects to manipulate and, in the case of alphabet blocks especially, also placed the building blocks of reading before children early in their development.
-The more than 200 block sets in the museum’s collection extend from embossed wooden sets from the 19th century through current molded plastic blocks in primary colors.
+The Progressives and educators of the early 20th century promoted alphabet and building blocks as toys that gave toddlers nicely-sized objects to manipulate.
+Alphabet blocks also placed the fundamental letters for reading before children early in their development.
+The more than 250 block sets in the museum’s collection extend from embossed wooden sets from the 19th century through current molded plastic blocks in primary colors.

 See also Alphabet Blocks, inducted into the National Toy Hall of Fame in 2003, and “Charles M. Crandall Toys—Vintage Playthings, Modern Play.”

 In the last quarter of the 19th century, companies such as Arcade, Dent, Hubley, Kenton, and Carpenter became known for their horse-drawn fire wagons, circus wagons, and grocer and milk wagons.
 Later, when automobiles appeared on America’s highways, companies produced toy Ford Model Ts, Buick coupes, and DeSoto sedans in faithful detail.
-Those, along with taxicabs, tractor trailers, dump trucks, and other conveyances, replicated the variety of real-life vehicles on city streets.
-In fact, manufacturers boasted that their toys had educational value because boys could pretend to drive cars and trucks that looked like those of their fathers.
 Beyond the more than 100 items in the Arcade Collection, the museum has more than 200 additional fire trucks, circus wagons, carriages, motorcycles, and other cast-iron vehicles dating from the late 1900s to the start of World War II.

 Playing with building sets requires imagination, planning, critical thinking, and strategizing—all skills that kids rely on when they enter the adult world.
 Since the 19th century, toy makers have tried to produce a better construction set.
-Building blocks—which occupy their own collections category at The Strong—have continued to the present, but they have been joined by such 20th-century classics as Tinkertoys, Lincoln Logs, Erector Sets, and others.
-Beyond building blocks, the museum holds more than 300 construction sets that run the gamut from Erector Sets and Lincoln Logs to the latest LEGO and K’NEX products.
+Building blocks—which occupy their own collections category at The Strong—have been joined by such 20th-century classics as Tinkertoys and Lincoln Logs.
+The museum holds more than 1,200 construction sets that run the gamut from 1920s Erector Sets to the latest LEGO products.
 Together they demonstrate the ways technology, materials, and marketing have shaped popular building toys over more than a century.

-For more than 500 years, dollhouses—from ones built as status symbols for wealthy European adults in the 1500s to ones handcrafted for children in the 1600s and 1700s, and from ones mass-produced in the 1800s and 1900s to ones finely crafted by adult hobbyists in the 2000s—have been important objects for self-expression and fantasy.
+For more than 500 years, dollhouses—handcrafted for children in the 1600s and 1700s, mass-produced in the 1800s and 1900s, or finely crafted by adult hobbyists in the 2000s—have been important objects for self-expression and fantasy.
 As toys, dollhouses help children learn about interior design and household management and encourage them to use their imaginations to create and share stories.
-The more than 250 dollhouses in the museum’s collection range from elaborate hand-crafted Victorian mansions to printed metal ranch-style houses and include everything from toddler-targeted plastic dollhouses to hobbyists’ models.
+The more than 300 dollhouses in the museum’s collection range from elaborate hand-crafted Victorian mansions to printed metal ranch-style houses and include everything from toddler-targeted plastic dollhouses to hobbyists’ models.
+The museum also holds more than 200 miniature rooms and more than 20,000 examples of dollhouse furnishings.

-More than 1,800 mechanical toys in the museum’s collection demonstrate the many ways they’ve walked, waddled, rolled, and hopped into play history, from 19th-century clockwork metal toys to plastic windups given away at fast food restaurants today.
+More than 1,800 mechanical toys in the museum’s collection demonstrate the many ways they have walked, waddled, rolled, and hopped into play history, from 19th-century clockwork metal toys to plastic windups given away at fast food restaurants today.
 The collection also features an array of elaborate 19th-century automata.

-Between 1978 (a year after the first Star Wars movie appeared) and 2013, fans of it and its five sequels purchased more than 300 million 3.75-inch-high plastic action figures based on the movies’ engaging characters.
+Between 1978 and 2013, fans of the original Star Wars and its sequels purchased more than 300 million 3.75-inch-high plastic action figures based on the movies.
 Because of the action figures’ long-lasting popularity, The Strong inducted them into the National Toy Hall of Fame in 2012.
-This collection includes 2,400 items, which represent 85 percent of the approximately 2,300 distinct figures made in the first 35 years of the toy line.
-Fon Davis, a former Industrial Light and Magic model maker who worked on the earliest Star Wars movies, assembled the encyclopedic collection.
-Before coming to The Strong, it served to illustrate Star Wars: The Ultimate Action Figure Collection by former Lucasfilm executive Steven J. Sansweet.
+This collection includes 2,700 items, which represent 85 percent of the approximately 2,300 distinct figures made in the first 35 years of the toy line.
+Fon Davis, a former Industrial Light and Magic model maker who worked on the earliest Star Wars movies, assembled the core of this encyclopedic collection.

-Steam powered the first toy trains, and when manufacturers figured out how to use electricity to power the toys, model layouts became common in family playrooms.
+Steam powered the first mechanical toy trains and electric versions made model layouts common in family playrooms.
 Joshua Lionel Cohen offered his first train sets in the early 1900s, and by the middle of the 20th century, Lionel trains dominated the market.
-By the 1930s, adult modelers—mostly men—founded the National Model Railroad Association with local chapters in every state.
+By the 1930s, adult modelers founded the National Model Railroad Association with local chapters in every state.
 By the end of the 20th century, hobbyists numbered about 500,000 throughout the United States.
-The museum owns more than 1,000 pieces of Lionel rolling stock and thousands more related items for creating the elaborate layouts that kids and adults both find so engaging.
-The collection also represents brands other than Lionel.
+The museum owns more than 1,000 pieces of Lionel rolling stock and thousands more related items for creating the elaborate layouts that kids and adults find so engaging.
+The collection also represents American Flyer and other brands of trains.

 See also Lionel Trains, inducted into the National Toy Hall of Fame in 2006.

-Toy historians speculate that yo-yos have been around for centuries.
-Patent applications for improvements to the basic spool on a string appeared in the United States around 1866.
 Yo-yos have been part of American childhood since the 1920s and especially since the toy’s revival by Duncan in the 1960s.
-Not just for kids, however, the yo-yo is the centerpiece of dozens of local, national, and international contests for yo-yo tricksters of all ages.
+Not just for kids, the yo-yo is the centerpiece of dozens of local, national, and international contests for yo-yo tricksters of all ages.
 The museum’s collection includes nearly 1,900 examples of the popular toy.

 Toy Company Collections

-Since the 1930s, when the company began making toys of heavy steel and ponderosa pine decorated with eye-catching lithograph images of charming bears, ducks, donkeys, and other animals, Fisher-Price toys have been among the earliest playthings received by many American babies and toddlers.
+Since the 1930s, when the company began making toys decorated with eye-catching lithograph images of charming bears, ducks, donkeys, and other animals, Fisher-Price toys have been among the earliest playthings received by many American babies and toddlers.
 After Mattel purchased the company in 1993, its toys reached markets around the world.
-The museum holds more than 300 Fisher-Price products, including push toys, pull toys, play sets, and Little People sets.
+The museum holds more than 500 Fisher-Price products, including push toys, pull toys, play sets, and Little People sets.

 See also “I’d Like to Thank All the Little People.”